zm711/NeuralAnalysis/README.md

             }
  ```

 In addition the depth of the probe if measured can be factored into the analysis (500 um or 1000 um).
-Finally since most of the nervous system is bilateral indicating whether the recording was done of the 'l' or 'r' may be useful.
+If depth is included then all graphing and outputs will be relative to this probe measure. (*e.g.* a probe inserted 1000um registering a spike at 400um would mean that relative to the insertion into the tissue is 600um deep, +/- measurement error etc).
+Finally since most of the nervous system is bilateral indicating whether the recording was done on the 'l' or 'r' may be useful.
 So running the `set_labels` methods of `ClusterAnalysis` allows for inputting these values.

  ```python
  myNeuron.set_labels(labels = my_stim, depth = 1000, laterality='l')
  ```

  ### Generating raw waveform data
  Raw waveform data as opposed to the templates from phy can be beneficial for assessing peak-trough duration, amplitude etc. We can load this data from the `.bin` file that had been generated for kilosort based on our post-curation neural data.
 Of note this is a slow, RAM hungry process that performs a memory map of the binary file.
-It may need to be done on a server or a high-RAM workstation.
+It may need to be done on a server or a high-RAM workstation (For 20 gb bin I often see usage of 60-70gb of RAM).
 Since Kilosort is written in Matlab, the function also assumes that the `.bin` file was generated in Matlab, which will be Fortran ordered rather than the NumPy standard of `C`.
-So I load the structure in the `F`.
-If this seems to generate nonsense values it could be that your the file your using is `C` ordered. in `getWaveForms.py` I have commented out creating a `C`-ordered memory map so this can be generated to see if this is the issue.
+So I load the structure in the `F` key of the `wf` attribute of kilosort.
+If you inspect `wf` you will see it also has a `C` key.
+This was historical since I had experimented with generating the `.bin` file in python.
+If you see nonsense values it could be that your file is using  `C` order.
+In `getWaveForms.py` I have commented out creating a `C`-ordered memory map, but this can be run by remove the comment hashes.
+Then this method can be run to see if this is the issue.
+This means that down stream in the `waveform_vals()` method the order would need to be switched to `C`.

  ```python
  myNeuron.get_waveforms()